-Tenure Track Positions in Computer Science
+Multiple Tenure-Track Faculty Positions in Computer Science

-Applications must include a detailed resume, research and teaching statements, three reference letters and three publications.
+Applications must include a cover letter, curriculum vitae, statements of research and teaching interests, at least three letters of reference, and the candidate’s top three publications.

 The department is especially interested in candidates who can contribute to the diversity and excellence of the academic community through research, teaching, and service.